habibanalytics/Towards-Data-Science/README.md

 ## My Plan
 I plan to do most of [these courses]() to learn about data science.
+And a couple of projects which are not decided yet.

 Most of my courses are **from coursera** so feel free to check them out because coursera has **financial aid** available and also we can **audit the course** if we want to learn without certification.